Traveling across Qatar, Telemundo soccer announcer Andres Cantor is scheduled to call 24 of the 64 games at the 2022 FIFA World Cup.

-But for a man whose signature cry of "Goooooooooooal!" graces some 200 soccer games in a given year, the added stress is well worth it.
+It's something he's familiar with by now: This is his 10th consecutive tournament, spanning 40 years.
+But for a man whose signature cry of "Goooooooooooal!" graces some 200 soccer games in a given year, the stress is well worth it.

-It's that emotion that first earned Cantor global attention.
+That emotion first earned Cantor global attention.
 He was already famous among Spanish-speaking audiences when he captured the attention of English-speaking critics and soccer fans across America with his impassioned calls of the U.S.-hosted 1994 World Cup.

 Being known for something so specific has its pros and cons.

 Cantor often reminds people he wasn't the first Spanish announcer to belt out 10-, 15- or 20-second shouts to let viewers know a goal had been scored — it had been a mainstay in Latin American soccer broadcasts for years when he was growing up in Argentina.

 It even landed Cantor his first broadcasting job.

-In 1987, a young Cantor showed up for an audition at Spanish International Network (now Univision.)
+In 1987, a young Cantor showed up for an audition at Spanish International Network, now known as Univision.
 Having never been in a television studio before, he wasn't sure what to expect, but he brought the two suits, two shirts and two ties he was instructed to bring and got ready to call two test games.

 Decades later, it's still in style.
 But with years of shouting comes vocal strain, something Cantor encountered in past World Cups.

-"I called every single game of the '90, '94 and '98 World Cup," he says.
+"I called every single game of the '90, '94 and '98 World Cup," he said.
 "That was 50-some games in a month.
 That was very strenuous on the voice, so I took voice lessons with a voice coach that Gloria Estefan used."

-"The anatomy of the goal call really is based first and foremost on the importance of the goal," he says.
+"The anatomy of the goal call really is based first and foremost on the importance of the goal," he said.
 That could mean anything from a late goal scored by an underdog, to an absurd goal, like the mid-field cannon to complete Carli Lloyd's hat trick in the 2015 Women's World Cup Final against Japan.